Empowering Caregivers of Children with Disabilities

 3. Your child isn't being evaluated at school, after receiving interventions for an extended time period with little to no progress.

-4. If your child is falling behind at school academically and isn't getting effective help.
+4. Your child is falling behind at school academically and isn't getting effective help.

 5. Your child is in an inappropriate educational placement or setting.